| |

 transcripts to ensure that you meet the appropriate educational requirements.
 If all

-approve your application to sit for the Uniform CPA Exam.
+Director to approve your application to sit for the Uniform CPA Exam.

 -